MA Sociology

 MA Options

-The MA Coursework degree with stream in Sociological Social Psychology coursework option requires that students take eight courses.
-Courses are one term, or more months, in length.
+Typically, students complete three courses in the fall, three in the winter and two over the summer.
+Courses are one term, or four months, in length.
 Students must take one course in sociological theory (750 or 751) and one course in sociological research methods (740, 742, 743).
-In addition, students must complete two courses relating to social psychology: 702, 704, 711, 718, 726, 755, 758.
+Of the eight courses, one course must be in sociological theory (750 or 751) and one course in sociological research methods (740, 742, 743).
 Students are permitted to enrol in one course outside of the department OR optionally take one Sociology supervised research course (730 or 731).
 Courses may not be taken at the 600 level.

 Application system opens: October 15, 2024

-Deadline: January 14, 2025
+Deadline: January 14, 2025.
+The Deadline is firm.

 Entrance Period: September 2025 only